Is LBGTQ+ same sex attraction orientation "intrinsically disordered"?

 Is intrinsically disordered a "hurtful" and "cruel" term?

-Fr.
-James Martin has been lobbying the Vatican to remove the term "intrinsically disordered" from the Catechism paragraph 2357.
-He met Pope Francis in 2019 to discuss it.
+In 2019, Fr.
+James Martin met Pope Francis to remove the term "intrinsically disordered" from the Catechism paragraph 2357.
 In his book "Building a Bridge" he says:

-“The phrase [intrinsically disordered] relates to the orientation, not the person, but it is still needlessly hurtful.
-Saying that one of the deepest parts of a person — the part that gives and receives love — is ‘disordered’ in itself is needlessly cruel” (pp. 46-47).
+“The phrase [intrinsically disordered] relates to the orientation, not the person, but it is still needlessly hurtful. (pp. 46-47).

 Same sex messed me up,